This post may contain affiliate links. Please read our disclosure policy.

 - Whole Egg: The egg in a stirred custard is integral to thickening the custard.

 - Egg Yolks: Eggs yolks in a stirred custard are also thickeners like the whole eggs but they add more fat than the whole egg without the added moisture from the whites.

 - Granulated Sugar: Sugar is here for sweetness but also to add a little leavening when beaten with the eggs and protect the eggs from the heat and additional acidic ingredients like lemon juice.

 - Lemon Juice: Lemon juice is the flavor here!
 My motto for citrus juices is that fresh is always best.
 If you must use store-bought, try to find a frozen option that is frozen fresh juice, or sometimes it can be found in the refrigerator section.
 If it looks dark in color, then it is no longer going to taste fresh.

 - Butter: Unsalted butter allows you to control the flavor of the custard while still adding all the buttery goodness!
 It makes for a very silky, luscious lemon curd.

 - Silver Sheet Gelatin: This recipe is written using Silver sheet gelatin.
-If using a different strength, use the conversion table on this blog to adjust.
+If using a different strength, use the conversion table on modernist pantry to adjust.
 This is the actual brand that I used when developing this recipe and also the one I use professionally.

 Professional Pastry Chef Tip